mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 !!! warning "Type system rules aren't executing."

     Turn off the [power save mode](https://www.jetbrains.com/help/mps/status-bar.html?q=Power%20save%20mode).
-Also make sure that the languages that contains the rules is used.
+Make also sure that the language that contains the rules is used.
 Make sure that under *Tool* -->
-    *Model Checker* the typesystem checks are enabled.
+    *Model Checker* the type-system checks are enabled.
 Some rules are only checked when *Check model* is invoked.
-In this case the option *do not apply on the fly* is set to true in a checking rule.
+In this case, the option *do not apply on the fly* is set to true in a checking rule.

 !!! question "Are comparison rules often used?"